kramergroup/openImpala/README.md

 singularity exec openimpala-singularity_latest.sif /openImpala/build/apps/Diffusion ~/inputs
 ```

-to run a Diffusion type problem, N.B. you would need an inputs file (https://github.com/kramergroup/openImpala/blob/master/build/apps/inputs) in your home directory for this to run
+to run a Diffusion type problem, N.B., you would need an inputs file (https://github.com/kramergroup/openImpala/blob/master/build/apps/inputs) in your home directory for this to run

 ### Building OpenImpala